NicoJuicy/LearnML/ml/diagnose_overfitting.md

 ### Tutorial Overview

-This tutorial is divided into 6 parts; they are:
+This tutorial is divided into 6 parts:

 1. Training History in Keras
 2. Diagnostic Plots